torvalds/linux/Documentation/admin-guide/media/vivid.rst

 ------------

-The video output device can be configured by using the module options num_outputs, output_types and ccs_out_mode (see section 1 for more detailed information), but by default two outputs are configured: an S-Video and an HDMI input, one output for each output type.
+The video output device can be configured by using the module options num_outputs, output_types and ccs_out_mode (see "Configuring the driver" for more detailed information), but by default two outputs are configured: an S-Video and an HDMI input, one output for each output type.
 Those are described in more detail below.

 Like with video capture the framerate is also exact in the long term.